CYBRToken/CYBRToken/docs/CYBRToken.md

 **CYBRToken**

-CYBR Tokens are designed to incentivize and provide functionality for the three-pronged CYBR solution.
+Cyber Security Ecosystem Tokens are designed to incentivize and provide functionality for the three-pronged CYBR solution.
-Subscription services and the provision of blockchain related services will be solely transacted utilizing CYBR Tokens.
+Subscription services and the provision of blockchain related services will be solely transacted utilizing Cyber Security Ecosystem Tokens.
-Rewards for CYBR community members will be a determined allocation of CYBR Tokens.
+Rewards for CYBR community members will be a determined allocation of Cyber Security Ecosystem Tokens.
 CYBR is a standard ERC20 smart contract-based to- ken running on the Ethereum network and is implemented within the business logic set forth by the Company’s developers.